cocrafts/whitepaper/cocraft/main.md

 Even though the community gathered for fun and mainly to create project we love.
 Without a sustainable economic engine, this could not go far.

-The project backed by cryptocurrency - this case named Metacraft Mineral (MEMI), `500,000,000` ownership pieces of the entire project.
-Any contributor receive MEMI as reward for their contribution,
+The project backed by cryptocurrency - this case named Metacraft Mineral (MEMI), any contributor receive MEMI as reward for their contribution,

 # Public company
 Cryptocurrency may carry the financial part at early stage.